 Random numbers can be divided into (at least) three categories: true random numbers, pseudorandom numbers and quasirandom numbers.

-The first concept can simplistically be defined to mean that there is no way to predict what the next random number is (short of being God or having invented a time machine).
-The second means a sequence of numbers which is algorithmically produced and not really random (it can be fully repeated if the initial conditions and algorithm are known), but which still appear random for all practical purposes.
-The third means numbers which act as random numbers in some sort of simulations, but are well-ordered in some other types.
-More precise explanations for the latter categories are given later in this section.
+- True random : no way to predict what the next random number is - Pseudorandom: a sequence of numbers which is algorithmically produced and not really random - It can be fully repeated if the initial conditions and algorithm are known - Quasirandom numbers: act as random numbers in some sort of simulations, but are well-ordered in some other types.

+More precise explanations for these categories are given later in this section.